zerotier/github-action/README.md

 ZeroTier is an SDN platform that allows users to create virtual networks that can span multiple devices, locations, and cloud providers.
-ZeroTier creates an encrypted peer-to-peer mesh overlay network that handles NAT traversal, authentication, and authorization to network resources.
+ZeroTier creates an encrypted peer-to-peer mesh overlay network that handles NAT traversal and authentication to network resources.

-The ZeroTier Github Action allows users to easily integrate ZeroTier into their Github workflow by temporarily joining and authorizing workflow runner onto a private ZeroTier network.
+The ZeroTier Github Action allows users to easily integrate ZeroTier into their CI/CD workflows by temporarily joining and authorizing runners onto private ZeroTier networks.

 ```yaml
 - name: ZeroTier